Josef Kaizl

-Josef Kaizl (10 June 1854, Volyně – 19 August 1901, Myslkovice) was a Czech professor, economist, and politician in the Austro-Hungarian Empire.
+Josef Kaizl (10 June 1854 – 19 August 1901) was a Czech economist, professor and politician in the Austro-Hungarian Empire.
 He was a member of the Imperial Council, and also Cisleithanian finance minister (1898–1899).
 Kaizl was leading Czech liberal politician, known for his moderate attitudes and seeking of various means to strengthen autonomous position of Czech lands within the Austro-Hungarian Empire.
 He served as the first Czech economics teacher at the Charles University.
 His close friends and collaborators were Jan Gebauer and Tomáš Masaryk (who later became the first president of the Czechoslovak Republic).

 Early life and education

-Born into the family of Eduard Kaizl, controller of inland revenue, and a German speaking mother.
+Kaizl was born on 10 June 1854 in Volyně.
+He was born into the family of Eduard Kaizl, controller of inland revenue, and a German speaking mother.
 He was the oldest of seven siblings.

-Schooling began in a German-language school in Rumburk, northern Bohemia.
+Schooling began in a German-language school in Rumburk in northern Bohemia.
 After transferring schools he was sent to his aunt in Prague.
 He studied German and later Czech during parochial school at the Church of Our Lady Victorious.
 In 1863 he began his high school studies there.